 Each fall and spring an advisement and registration period is held for continuing students to select their courses for the following semester.
 During this period, students register for courses in the order of class level (seniors first, juniors second, sophomores third, freshmen fourth).
 Students are responsible for monitoring and for planning their schedule of courses according to the degree program requirements in place at the time of matriculation into their degree program.
+Registration For Non-Matriculated personal enrichment as non-degree students by registering and paying for the courses without going through a formal admission process.

-Registration For Non-Matriculated Students
+Students